debajit/tip_calculator/README.md

 class instance (properties etc).
 Since the class instance also holds a reference back to this closure, this results in a strong reference cycle for the closure.

+## Notes

+I am working on the animation, and will update this code repository as soon as I'm done.

 ## License